mrahhal/MR.EntityFrameworkCore.KeysetPagination/README.md

 The columns and their configured order are used to order the data, and then the direction decides if we're getting the data before or after the reference row.

 **Note:** You'll want to reverse the result whenever you use `KeysetPaginationDirection.Backward` to get the proper order of the data, since walking `Backward` gives results in the opposite order to the configured columns order.
-There's a helper method on KeysetContext for this, shown in a snippet later.'
+There's a helper method on KeysetContext for this, shown in a snippet later.

 `KeysetPaginate` returns a context object which you can use to get secondary info and get the data result.